GoogleCloudPlatform/DataflowTemplates/v2/spanner-to-sourcedb/README.md

 Reverse replication flow involves below steps:

 1. Reading the changes that happened on Cloud Spanner using [Cloud Spanner change streams](https://cloud.google.com/spanner/docs/change-streams)
-2. Removing forward migrated changes ( if configured to filter )
+2. Filtering forward migrated changes ( if configured to filter )
 3. Transforming Cloud Spanner data to source database schema
-4. Verifying that the source database does not already have more up-to-date data for the given primary key
+4. Verifying whether the source database already contains more recent data for the specified primary key.
 5. Writing to source database

 These steps are achieved by the Spanner to SourceDb dataflow template.